DinMo

 What data is used in CDPs?

 A Customer Data Platform collects various types of data to create a 360° view of customers that can be activated across all platforms.
-Data includes information that individuals leave during their online navigation, in-store interactions, or phone calls, for example.
+Data includes information that individuals leave when online browsing, in-store interactions, or phone calls, for example.

-Each tool can enrich the information already possessed by another tool.
-While CRM generally centralises the most insights about a person's identity, this data is also useful elsewhere.
+Each tool can enrich the information already held by another tool.
+While the CRM generally centralises the most insights about a person's identity, this data is also useful elsewhere.

 The CDP can centralise all types of data: first-party, second-party, and third-party data.